GetRektBoy724/MeterPwrShell/README.md

 - Metasploit Framework
 - Internet Connection (Both On Victim And Attacker Computer)
 # Installation
-just fucking download your binary on Release page and please choose your binary according to your OS i386 architecture not supported yet.
+just fucking download your binary on Release page and please choose your binary according to your OS. i386 architecture not supported yet.
 # Usage
 ```